 Belkin was early out of the gates with its 3-in-1 Wireless Charger.
 The sleek stand can simultaneously charge an iPhone, Apple Watch, and AirPods.
 The stand is built to hold the iPhone aloft in portrait or landscape, and it's strong enough that users don't need to worry about the device slipping off.
 In addition, vibrations and notifications will not cause the iPhone to detach from the mount.

-The MagSafe Car Vent Mount Pro is a dash mount for the iPhone 12.
-It attaches via vent clip and can be rotated and tilted to hold an iPhone 12 in portrait or landscape orientation.
-The vent mount is a simple solution without providing power to the iPhone, just a magnetic mount.
+The MagSafe Car Vent Mount Pro is a dash mount for the iPhone.
+It attaches via vent clip and can be rotated and tilted to hold an iPhone in portrait or landscape orientation.
+The vent mount is a simple solution without providing power since it is just a magnetic mount.

 MagSafe and the 20W Power Adapter